banner

 }

-The main thread's Looper cannot be closed and is synchronized by class.
+The main thread's Looper cannot be closed and uses class synchronization.

 public static void prepareMainLooper() {